Ad Tech Insights Methodology

 Consent Management Platform (CMP) Tracker Methodology

 CMPs are a relatively new ad tech term and have arisen thanks to the General Data Protection Regulation.
 They are a way to track consent and show programmatic ads in a GDPR-compliant manner.
+You can read more about them in our blog post "CMPs: The Definitive Guide".

 While CMPs will differ by company, the more robust ones share similar qualities, including: